-Mamo plateau is extremely impressive natural formation.
-Surface of this plateau is located approximately 2100 – 2700 m above the sea level.
-To the south it ends with spectacular escarpment – at some points rainforest covered cliffs rise even 1,3 kilometres above the valley of Yu Nali and canyons of some other rivers.
+Mamo plateau is an extremely impressive natural formation.
+The surface of this plateau is located approximately 2100 – 2700 m above sea level.
+To the south it ends with spectacular escarpment – at some points, rainforest-covered cliffs rise even 1,3 kilometers above the valley of Yu Nali and canyons of some other rivers.

-To the north from Mamo plateau are somewhat higher hills with several river valleys.
-These rivers disappear below the plateau and appear far below it, at the middle part – base of the spectacular escarpment.
+To the north from the Mamo plateau are somewhat higher hills with several river valleys.
+These rivers disappear below the plateau and appear far below it, at the middle part and base of the spectacular escarpment.

 Limestone and clay – geological history

 Mamo plateau consists basically of Darai limestone formation.
-This limestone formation is approximately 1.4 km thick and has formed at the bottom of ancient sea in upper Oligocene – middle Miocene, some 25 – 14 million years ago.
-Above this limestone there is Lai formation consisting of siltstones and mudstones.
-Also the 1.4 km thick Darai limestone is not pure – it contains smaller layers of clay and other insoluble rocks.
+This limestone formation is approximately 1.4 km thick and has formed at the bottom of an ancient sea in upper Oligocene – middle Miocene, some 25 – 14 million years ago.
+Above this limestone, there is Lai formation consisting of siltstones and mudstones.
+Also, the 1.4 km thick Darai limestone is not pure – it contains smaller layers of clay and other insoluble rocks.

-Over the last millions of years these rocks were uplifted – rised high above the sea level.
+Over the last millions of years these rocks were uplifted – raised high above sea level.
 This rise continues per some 2 – 3 mm every year.
 During this uplift the rocks were folded and faulted, there appeared a network of fissures.

-Thus there was created fine scene for karst processes.
+Thus there was created a fine scene for karst processes.

 Naturally, after some time in one or another location there form giant underground voids, which after some time collapse, creating huge dolines.
 Sometimes these holes are washed out along the fissures from above.